microsoft/pxt/docs/defining-blocks.md

 To define your groups, add the `groups` attribute to your namespace.
 The `groups` attribute is an array of group names.
 You can individually assign blocks to these groups when defining each block.

 > **Notes**:
->* The order in which you define your groups is the order in which the groups will appear in the toolbox flyout
+>* The order in which you define your groups is the order in which the groups will appear in the toolbox flyout.
 >* Blocks that are not assigned to a named group are placed in the default `others` group, which does not show a label.
 The `others` group can be used to decide where in the order of groups the ungrouped blocks will appear.
 This is based on where you place `others` in the `groups` array.
 >* When assigning blocks to groups, names are case sensitive, so make sure the group names you put on your blocks are identical to the ones in your group definitions.